millwardesque/sunchasers/README.md

 * Some chairs are especially luxurious and increase your relaxation at a faster rate than the regular chairs.

 # Controls
-* Left click: Move your character to the clicked square.
+* Space: Move your character to the clicked square.
 Player must be upright or walking, and player will not sit automatically upon arrival at the square.
 * Up: Move your character up.
 * Down: Move your character down.
 * Left: Move your character left.